FOOD AND BEVERAGE SECTOR

 - Sustainable Outlook podcast interview “Designing Sustainable Food Systems from Cradle to Grave: How the State of Rhode Island’s Director of Food Strategy is Tackling 21st Century Obstacles”

 - January 2022 Rhode Island Food System Summit Keynote

 - Johnson & Wales 2022 Food Innovation Symposium “Reaching Our New England Food Vision”

-Download the RI Food & Beverage Innovation Fact Sheet Today!
+Download the RI Food and Beverage Sector Fact Sheet Today!